 There is some argument that opting out strengthens your defence against IR35, whilst this may assist in showing that you do not have legal protection, this line of defence is probably weak.

-Certain recruitment agencies are also suggesting an additional on cost to clients where there are additional administrative requirements for managing contractors who have opted in to the Agency Regulations.
-This again may disadvantage contractors where clients prefer to avoid the additional on cost.
+Certain recruitment agencies are also suggesting an additional on the cost to clients where there are additional administrative requirements for managing contractors who have opted into the Agency Regulations.
+This again may disadvantage contractors where clients prefer to avoid the add-on cost.

 Agencies will usually encourage you to Opt Out, as this will make life easier for them.